 Hatch Baby Rest Sound Machine

-This may be the most expensive of our three choices for kid-oriented sound machines, but it’s a sound machine that your child can grow up with.
-Not only does it come with a smartphone app so you can lower or raise the volume, or turn on or off the sound machine without even entering your kid’s room and waking them up, but it also features an attractive built-in night light.
+This may be the most expensive of our three choices for child-oriented sound machines, but it’s a sound machine that your little one can grow up with.
+Not only does it come with a smartphone app so you can lower or raise the volume, or turn on or off the sound machine without even entering your child’s room and waking them up, but it also features an attractive built-in night light.
 That means, as your child enters the age of being afraid of monsters under the bed, you won’t have to find another product to help ward off being scared of the dark.
 Set a timer to wake your child peacefully, turn on a sound that mimics the heartbeat in the womb, and set hours for the sound machine to turn on and off with your family’s schedule.

 MyBaby Soundspa On-The-Go

 MyBaby has mastered the craft of sound machines for the little one.
 This is a small and non-intrusive sound machine that is both conveniently portable and can go wireless, so just charge it up and take it with you when you’re on vacation.
 After all, you and the baby need your sleep while you’re out and about, too.
-It features four sounds: heartbeat, white noise, ocean, or lullaby.
+It features four sounds: Heartbeat, white noise, ocean, or lullaby.
 Unlike a few other sound machines on this list, you can even adjust the volume on this machine so you’re not creating a too-loud environment with your sound machine, creating an entirely new problem.
 Just turn on the 15-, 30-, 45- or 60-minute timer so it automatically turns off once the baby is asleep so you’re not wasting that precious battery power.